tema-skakun/accessible-registration-form/README.md

 In Lighthouse's report, all ratings are equal to 100.

 ![axe DevTools](screenshots/aXe.png)
-There are no issues in the Ax DevTool report.
+There are no issues in the Axe DevTool report.

 ## Manual testing